FENECON Industrial XL Operating Instructions

 Residual risks

-Risk due to lifted loads!
-Standing under suspended loads is prohibited!
+• Standing under suspended loads is prohibited!

-Ensure that all components have sufficient load-bearing capacity!
+• Ensure that all components have sufficient load-bearing capacity!

-Do not use the transport lugs for lifting!
+• You must not use the transport lugs for lifting!

-The transportation of lithium-ion batteries "UN3536" is subject to the ADR regulations.
+• The transportation of lithium-ion batteries "UN3536" is subject to the ADR regulations.

-A class 9 dangerous goods label must be affixed to all sides of the container during shipment.
+• A Class 9 dangerous goods label must be affixed to all sides of the container during shipment.

-Make sure that
+Before lifting, make sure that

-• all parts are firmly bolted connection,
+• all parts are firmly bolted,

 • the transport lugs and shackles have been properly attached,